Mkh23/cti-dashboard/api/README.md

 - `POST /farms/{farm_id}/members` - Add a user to the farm management group (admins any role, farmers technicians only)
 - `DELETE /farms/{farm_id}/members/{user_id}` - Remove a user from the management group with the same role restrictions

-### Cattle
+### Groups

-- `GET /cattle` - List cattle groups (admins see all, others are scoped to their farms)
+- `GET /groups` - List groups (admins see all, others are scoped to their farms)
-- `POST /cattle` - Create a cattle group with optional external ID and born date
+- `POST /groups` - Create a group with optional external ID and born date
-- `GET/PUT /cattle/{cattle_id}` - View or update cattle metadata (role-aware farm enforcement)
+- `GET/PUT /groups/{group_id}` - View or update group metadata (role-aware farm enforcement)

 ### Animals

 - `GET /animals` - List animals tied to the caller's farms (admins can see all)
-- `POST /animals` - Create an animal with optional RFID/tag metadata and farm/cattle linkage
+- `POST /animals` - Create an animal with optional RFID/tag metadata and farm/groups linkage
 - `GET/PUT /animals/{animal_id}` - View or update an animal record with the same farm guardrails

 ### Scans